RobertS0015/Basic_SQL/README.md

-This is code for creating and tweaking a basic databse in SQL with a few tables.
+This is code for creating and tweaking a basic database in SQL with a few tables.